 Preparing for an appointment

-Depending on the severity of the break, your family doctor or an emergency room physician may recommend examination by an orthopedic surgeon.
+Depending on the severity of the break, your health care provider may recommend examination by an orthopedic surgeon.

 What you can do